tpoisot/ms_proba_networks/ms/maintext.md

 An important outcome is that, when estimating probabilities from observational data, it becomes possible to have an estimate of how robust the sampling is.
-How completely a network is sampled is a key, yet often-overlooked, driver of some measures of structure [@niel07; @chac11].
+How completely a network is sampled is a key, yet often-overlooked, driver of some measures of structure [@niel07; @chac11; @frun15].
 The probabilistic approach allows to estimate the *confidence interval* of the interaction probability, knowing the number of samples used for the estimation.
-Assuming normally distributed observational error (this can be generalized for other structure of error), the confidence interval around a probability $p$ estimated from $n$ samples is
+Assuming normally distributed observational error (this can be generalized for other error distributions), the confidence interval around a probability $p$ estimated from
+$n$ samples is

 \begin{equation}
   \epsilon = z \sqrt{\frac{1}{n}p(1-p)} \,.